microsoft/TypeScript/doc/spec/Types.md

 #### Literal types { #literal-types }

-TypeScript supports string, number and boolean literal types, but not regular expression literal types.
+TypeScript supports string, number, and boolean literal types.

 Literal types use the syntax of their respective literal values and have the identities of their respective literal values.
 For example, `10` and `1e1` are the same type, even though the two are written differently.
+In the same way, `'a'` and `"a"` are the same type.

-Similarly, literal types are subclasses of their respective literal values' types:
+Literal types are subclasses of their respective base primitive type:

 * The supertype of the literal types `true` and `false` is the Boolean primitive type.
 * The supertype of numeric literal types is the Number primitive type.